bettermusic/studio/.changeset/afraid-snakes-shake.md

 "@praisecharts/tsconfig": patch
 ---

-test agregate release for changesets
+test agregate release for changesets to pull from tag name